Passage’s Play Lab

 PASSAGE’S PLAY LAB

-Passage’s Play Lab creates new work in order to advance and diversify the art-form and our collective culture, affording emerging and established playwrights a platform for sharing diverse perspectives on complex and important issues.
+Passage’s Play Lab creates and develops new work in order to advance and diversify the art-form and our collective culture, affording emerging and established playwrights a platform for sharing diverse perspectives on complex and important issues.

 Passage is committed to creating mainstage theatre productions